krzysztofwujs/astro-nano/src/content/blog/01-enhancing-technical-documentation-with-mermaid-js/index.md

 These advantages make Mermaid.js a powerful tool for visual communication and documentation, streamlining workflows and enhancing collaborative efforts.

-#### Example: Sequence Diagram
+## Example: Understanding KYC with Mermaid.js diagrams

-To illustrate the Know Your Customer (KYC) verification process using [Mermaid.js](https://mermaid.js.org/intro/), here's a sample sequence diagram.
-KYC is a critical process in the financial industry that ensures compliance and helps prevent fraud by verifying the identity of customers:
+Know Your Customer (KYC) is a process in the financial industry that verifies customers' identities to ensure compliance and prevent fraud.
+This process involves collecting and verifying personal information and documents to confirm identities.
+Mermaid.js can illustrate the KYC process through various diagrams.
+Here are five examples:

-1. The user submits information to the bank for identity verification.
-2. The bank forwards the data to the KYC provider, a third party service, which performs the verification.
-3. The KYC provider checks the data against watch lists for red flags.
-4. Watchlist results are sent back to the KYC provider.
-5. Verification outcome (either accepted or rejected) is determined.
-6. The bank notifies the user of the verification result.
+##### 1. Sequence Diagram:

+This sample sequence diagram shows how KYC helps the financial industry comply with regulations and prevent fraud.

 ``` mermaid
 sequenceDiagram